 Criminal complaint

-Witness statements for 3-4 witnesses for the prosecution and defense
+Witness statements for 3-4 prosecution and defense witnesses

 Exhibit list, identifying evidentiary issues